-In the first instance, space must be made available on-site for the storage of a skip bin.
+In the first instance, space must be made available onsite for the storage of a skip bin.
 If there is insufficient space, residents are exempt from having to obtain approval from the City of Sydney for the placement of a skip bin in a public place provided the following requirements are met:

-- 1. Skip bin is for the use of residents for minor works only, for example the clean out of a residential premises, minor renovation, or exempt development activities. - 2.
-Materials placed into skip bins are not to include any food waste or dangerous or hazardous waste. - 3.
-Skip bins must have a maximum size of 3.4 metres in length and 1.7 metres wide. - 4.
-A residential premises, subject to development consent requiring a skip bin for the removal of associated building waste, is not eligible to place a skip bin on the public way under this policy.
-In this circumstance, the removal of waste shall be undertaken from within the property and in accordance with conditions of the development consent. - 5.
-Residents must not place or allow a skip bin to be placed in a public place when their premises has available space and safe access for the delivery/collection and storage of a skip bin. - 6.
-Where no feasible storage space or safe access for delivery/collection of a skip bin exists then the placement of a skip bin on the roadway for up to a maximum of 14 days is allowed without approval (no extensions allowed).
-Skip bins must be removed at the end of this period or at the completion of work, whichever is sooner. - 7.
-Only one skip bin can be placed at any one time at the property frontage. - 8.
-Skip bins must not be placed on footpaths or cycleways. - Skip bins must be positioned to comply with all restrictions and requirements of the Road Rules 2014 as if they were a vehicle and are not to be placed contrary to kerbside parking provisions. - 10.
-Skip bins must not be placed in any designated mobility parking space. - 11.
-Skip bins must not be used for the storage or transport of commercial waste or putrescible or hazardous material. - 12.
-Any resident who hires or retains the use of a skip bin located and used in a public place must indemnify the City of Sydney for any cost, property damage or injury arising out of the supply and use of the skip bin. - 13.
-Skip bins must have reflectors or warning lights on outer corners; be placed 400mm from the kerb alignment and on timber gluts parallel as not to impede stormwater or traffic flow. - 14.
-Skip bins must be covered outside working hours and during transport and bear legibly the name, address and 24-hour contact telephone number of the owner or supplier. - 15.
-Skip bins must be located immediately in front of the property of the user and in accordance to Roads and Maritime Services (RMS) Technical direction: Stopping and Parking Restrictions at Intersections and Crossings.
-If the skip bin is placed beyond the

-- user's property, prior consent is required from the owner or occupier of the premises adjacent to where the bin is placed. - 16.
+- 1. Skip bin is for the use of residents for minor works only, for example the clean out of a residential premises, minor renovation or exempt development activities. - 2.
+Skip bins must have a maximum size of 3.4m in length and 1.7m in width. - 3.
+A residential premises, subject to development consent and requiring a skip bin for the removal of associated building waste, is not eligible to place a skip bin on the public way under this policy.
+In this circumstance, the removal of waste shall be undertaken from within the property and in line with conditions of the development consent. - 4.
+Residents must not place or allow a skip bin to be placed in a public place when their premises has available space and safe access for its delivery, collection and storage. - 5.
+Where no feasible storage space or safe access for delivery/collection of a skip bin exists the placement of a skip bin on the road for up to 14 days is allowed without approval (no extensions allowed).
+Skip bins must be removed at the end of this period or at the completion of work, whichever is sooner. - 6.
+Only one skip bin can be placed at any one time at the property frontage. - 7.
+Skip bins must not be placed on footpaths or cycleways. - 8.
+Skip bins must be positioned to comply with all restrictions and requirements of the Road Rules 2014 as if they were a vehicle. - Skip bins must not be placed in any designated mobility parking space or any other place where parking is prohibited or only designated for particular vehicles in accordance with NSW Road Rules 2014 Part 12. - 10.
+Skip bins must not be used for the storage or transport of commercial waste or putrescible waste or hazardous material. - 11.
+Any resident who hires or retains the use of a skip bin located and used in a public place must indemnify the City of Sydney for any cost, property damage or injury arising out of the supply and use of the skip bin. - 12.
+Skip bins must have visible reflectors or warning lights on outer corners, be placed 400mm from the kerb alignment and on timber gluts parallel to not restrict stormwater or traffic flow. - 13.
+Skip bins must be covered outside working hours and during transport and bear legibly the name, address and 24-hour contact telephone number of the owner or supplier. - 14.
+Skip bins must be located immediately in front of the property of the user and in a location that permits vehicle stopping distances in line with NSW Road Rules 2014 Part 12, Division 3 (Stopping at intersections and crossings).
+If the skip bin is placed beyond the user's property, prior consent is required from the owner or occupier of the premises adjacent to where the bin is placed. - 15.
 Waste must be completely contained within the skip bin and is not permitted to be stored outside or next to the skip bin.
-The area must be kept tidy at all times, cleaned on a daily basis and on any occasion when directed to do so by an authorised City officer.
+The area must be kept tidy at all times, cleaned on a daily basis and when directed to do so by an authorised City of Sydney officer.